ChemAI-Lab/GFlowNets-MOpt/README.md

 If the flow model architecture needs to be modified, this can be done in gflow_vqe/gflow_utils.py.
 Bugs!
 1) Pure flow matching not working for large systems, use precolored training in the meantime.
+Potential solution, just add the log reward to avoid NaN due to large gradients.
 2) Pure Trajectory Balance not working correctly.
 Double check this part.

 Pending implementations!!
 1) Use a .json file as input for driver.py